 - Infection—Fludarabine injection may decrease your body's ability to fight infection.

 - Kidney disease—Use with caution.
 Effects of fludarabine injection may be increased because of slower removal of the medicine from the body.

 - Transfusions—Non-irradiated blood transfusion may increase the risk of side effects of fludarabine injection.

-You will receive fludarabine while you are in a hospital or cancer treatment center.
-A nurse or other trained health professional will give you fludarabine.
+You will receive this medicine while you are in a hospital or cancer treatment center.
+A nurse or other trained health professional will give you this medicine.